GDP figure exposes lies of Rahul's 'market of hate' against India's development: BJP | Politics

 - India

-Addressing a press conference, BJP leader and former Union minister Ravi Shankar Prasad said Gandhi's claim of spreading the message of love amid alleged hatred is merely an excuse for him as his priority is to spread hate against India's development under Prime Minister Narendra Modi's leadership.
+Addressing a press conference here, BJP leader and former Union minister Ravi Shankar Prasad said Gandhi's claim of spreading the message of love amid alleged hatred is merely an excuse for him as his priority is to spread hate against India's development under Prime Minister Narendra Modi's leadership.

-''The GDP figure has exposed the lies of your market of hate,'' he said, attacking the former Congress president.
+''The GDP figure has exposed the lies of your market of hate,'' he said, attacking the former Congress chief.

 Prasad cited an interaction between Gandhi and former RBI governor, an apparent reference to Raghuram Rajan, to note that the opposition leader had claimed that India's exports were slowing down and the country would be lucky to have five per cent growth.